meilisearch/integration-guides/guides/pre-release-week.md

 ## 📌 First Preparations

-> ⚠️ All the following steps in this section should be done with the [meili-bot](https://github.com/meili-bot) credentials.
+> 💡 Use [this script](https://github.com/meilisearch/integration-scripts/tree/main/pre-release-script) (only available internally) to automate the following steps.
+Please read carefully the README of this tool before applying any changes.

-> 💡 Use [this script](https://github.com/meilisearch/integration-scripts/tree/main/pre-release-script) (only available internally) to automate the following steps. *(WIP: this tool should handle the different points and the exceptions with a detailed guide to follow.
-For the moment only @curquiza will do this section.)*
+The script automates the following tasks:

 - In each integration repository, create a draft PR modifying the old version of MeiliSearch into the future release version.
-The branch name originating this PR should be `bump-meilisearch-v*.*.*`.
+The branch name originating this PR should be `bump-meilisearch-vX.X.X`.
 In most cases, only the `README.md` file changes.

-- Create a draft PR in the [meilisearch-digitalocean](https://github.com/meilisearch/meilisearch-digitalocean) repository modifying the old MeiliSearch version **into the RC version**.
-This branch originating the PR should be named `bump-meilisearch-v*.*.*-rc`.
-This branch is only created for test purposes and will be closed at the end of the pre-release week.
+- In the [cloud-scripts](https://github.com/meilisearch/cloud-scripts) repository, create a branch named `bump-meilisearch-vX.X.X-rc` where the old version of MeiliSearch is changed **into the RC version**.
+Also, create a tag named `vX.X.X-rc` on this commit and push it.

 ## 🧪 Testing

 - **Test manually the RC** with a Core team member or on your own.
 Should be done by all the Integration team members.
 - **Run all the SDKs automatic test suites against the RC** thanks to [this script](https://github.com/meilisearch/integration-scripts/tree/main/sdks-tests).
 If tests are not green, these should be justified.
-- **Test manually the DO image with the RC** on the `bump-meilisearch-v*.*.*-test` branch by following the [testing process steps](https://github.com/meilisearch/meilisearch-digitalocean/blob/master/CONTRIBUTING.md#test-before-releasing) **without merging the branch or submitting the image.**
+- **Test manually the DO image with the RC** on the `bump-meilisearch-vX.X.X-rc` branch by following the [testing process steps](https://github.com/meilisearch/meilisearch-digitalocean/blob/master/CONTRIBUTING.md#test-before-releasing) **without merging the branch or submitting the image.**

 ## 💻 Coding

 For each implementation or fix:

-- **Create a PR** up-to-date with `bump-meilisearch-v*.*.*` and pointing to `bump-meilisearch-v*.*.*` with all the changes.
+- **Create a PR** up-to-date with `bump-meilisearch-vX.X.X` and pointing to `bump-meilisearch-vX.X.X` with all the changes.
 - **Make all the tests green**: the tests are running against the RC and not the latest stable version of MeiliSearch.<br>
 If they don't pass all, please explain the reason: another PR concerning other changes might indeed be needed.
 - **Ask for reviews**.